Ecodenl/lvbag-php-wrapper/readme.md

   ]);
 ```

-The nummeraanduidingIdentificatie will be returned from the `->list()` call, this call can be usefull when you need to
+The nummeraanduidingIdentificatie will be returned from the `->list()` call, this call can be useful when you need to
 get the properties again (for whatever reason).

 ```php